NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

 # GDSII Import
 ---

 This tutorial demonstrates how to set up a simulation based on importing a [GDSII](https://en.wikipedia.org/wiki/GDSII) file.
-There two examples: (1) computing the [S-parameters](https://en.wikipedia.org/wiki/Scattering_parameters) of a [two-port network](https://en.wikipedia.org/wiki/Two-port_network#Scattering_parameters_(S-parameters)) using a silicon directional coupler and (2) finding the modes of a ring resonator.
+There are two examples: (1) computing the [S-parameters](https://en.wikipedia.org/wiki/Scattering_parameters) of a [four-port network](https://en.wikipedia.org/wiki/Two-port_network#Scattering_parameters_(S-parameters)) using a silicon directional coupler and (2) finding the modes of a ring resonator.
 These two component devices are used in [photonic integrated circuits](https://en.wikipedia.org/wiki/Photonic_integrated_circuit) to split/combine and filter an input signal.
 For more information on directional couplers and ring resonators, see Section 4.1 of [Silicon Photonics Design](https://www.amazon.com/Silicon-Photonics-Design-Devices-Systems/dp/1107085454) by Chrostowski and Hochberg.

 [TOC]

 S-Parameters of a Directional Coupler
 -------------------------------------

 The directional coupler as well as the source and mode monitor geometries are described by the GDSII file [examples/coupler.gds](https://github.com/NanoComp/meep/blob/master/python/examples/coupler.gds).
 A snapshot of this file viewed using [KLayout](https://www.klayout.de/) is shown below.
 The figure labels have been added in post processing.
-The design consists of two identical strip waveguides which are positioned close together via an adiabatic taper such that their modes couple evanescently.
-There is a source (labelled "Source") and four mode monitors (labelled "Port 1", etc.).
+The design consists of two identical [strip waveguides](http://www.simpetus.com/projects.html#mpb_waveguide) which are positioned close together via an adiabatic taper such that their modes couple evanescently.
+There is a source (labelled "Source") and four mode monitors (labelled "Port 1", "Port 2", etc.).
 The input pulse from Port 1 is split in two and exits through Ports 3 and 4.
-The design objective is to find the separation distance (labelled "d") which maximizes power in Port 4 at a wavelength of 1.55 μm.
+The design objective is to find the separation distance which maximizes the outgoing power in Port 4 at a wavelength of 1.55 μm.
 More generally, though not included in this example, it is possible to have two additional degrees of freedom: (1) the length of the straight waveguide section where the two waveguides are coupled and (2) the length of the tapered section (the taper profile is described by a hyperbolic tangent (tanh) function).

 <center>
 ![](../images/klayout_schematic.png)